GeekyAnts/nativebase-docs/docs/3.3.x/typescript.md

 ---
 id: typescript
-title: Typescript
+title: TypeScript
 ---

 import Image from "next/Image";
 import { AspectRatio } from "native-base";

-To enable typescript for custom theme tokens or variants, we'll follow two simple steps.
+To enable TypeScript for custom theme tokens or variants, we'll follow two simple steps.

-Below, in the [extendTheme](http://localhost:3002/customizing-theme) function, we're adding a space token and a custom variant for the Button.
+Below, in the [extendTheme](customizing-theme) function, we're adding a space token and a custom variant for the Button.

 ```jsx
 import { extendTheme } from 'native-base';